shacharRonZohar/ChatGebeta/README.md

 If for some reason you wish to do so, follow the "Model Self Hosting" instructions in the Run Locally section of the main branch.

 You can find API refrences in the README's inside the respective API folder.

+The msg API also contains a frontend demonstrating the app's abilities.

 #### API's Root URL's: